Memotech-Bill/PicoBB/README.md

     resolve this by lowering HIMEM.
 It may, however, be possible for the situation to go unnoticed in which case the Pico may crash and have to be reset.

-2. HIMEM-PAGE=128K with additional space reserved for CALL and INSTALL libraries and the CPU stack.

-3. Programs in tests and the root filesystem have been tested and appear to work.
+2. Programs in tests and the root filesystem have been tested and appear to work.
     However, any remaining bugs are more likely to be related to the Pico port.
 As always this is open source with expressly no warranty provided.

-4. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
+3. There is are known buffer overflows in the wrappers appearing in lfswrap.c which are triggered when a filename path grows to be greater than 256 characters.
 Please don't do that.

 This project includes source from various locations with difference licenses.
 See the